-The original AQM design, called random early detection (RED), used a weighted-average queue length as a measure of congestion [8].
-When this weighted average is smaller than a minimum threshold (min{th}) , no packets are marked or dropped.
-When the average queue length is between the minimum threshold and the maximum threshold (max{th}) , the probability of marking or dropping packets varies linearly between 0 and a maximum drop probability $(max_p$, typically 0.10).
-If the average queue length exceeds max{th} , all packets are dropped.
-(The actual size of the queue must be greater than max{th} to absorb transient bursts of packet arrivals.)
+The original AQM design, called random early detection (RED), used a weighted-average queue length as a measure of congestion [9].
+When this weighted average is smaller than a minimum threshold $(min{th})$ , no packets are marked or dropped.
+When the average queue length is between the minimum threshold and the maximum threshold $(max{th})$ , the probability of marking or dropping packets varies linearly between 0 and a maximum drop probability $(max_p, typically 0.10)$ .
+If the average queue length exceeds $max{th}$ , all packets are dropped.
+(The actual size of the queue must be greater than $max{th}$ to absorb transient bursts of packet arrivals.)

-Since the development of RED, numerous additional schemes have been developed.
+Since the development of RED, numerous additional schemes have been developed [1, 4, 5, 6, 8, 10, 12, 15, 22].
 Of special interest are the class of designs based on the principles of control theory.
-In a previous study [16], and in follow-on work [15], we showed that proportional integral (PI) design [11] and the random exponential marking (REM) design [1] were the best performing AQM designs.
-When compared against ARED [7], AVQ [14], SFB [4], Blue [5], RIO-PS [9], and AFD [21] in our testbed, REM and PI consistently provided the best application and network performance.
+In a previous study [17], and in follow-on work [16], we showed that proportional integral (PI) design [12] and the random exponential marking (REM) design [1] were the best performing AQM designs.
+When compared against ARED [8], AVQ [15], SFB [5], Blue [6], RIO-PS [10], and AFD [22] in our testbed, REM and PI consistently provided the best application and network performance.
 For this reason, we limit ourselves here to a discussion of, and later a comparison between, PI and REM.

-The PI controller is based on a linear model of TCP throughput and AQM dynamics [11].
-PI attempts to regulate the queue length in a router to match a target value called the "queue reference," $q{\it ref}$.
-PI samples the instantaneous queue length at a constant frequency.
+The PI controller is based on a linear model of TCP and AQM dynamics [12].
+PI attempts to regulate the queue length in a router to match a target value called the "queue reference," $q{ref}$ .
+PI uses samples of the instantaneous queue length taken at a constant sampling frequency as its input.
 The drop probability is computed at each sampling interval based on the current and previous queue length samples.
 PI control is such that the drop probability increases in sampling intervals when the queue length is higher than its target value.
-The drop probability also increases if the queue has grown since the last sample (reflecting an increase in network traffic).
-Conversely, the drop probability is reduced when the queue length is lower than its target value or the queue length has decreased since its last sample.
-The sampling interval and the coefficients in the control equation depend on the link capacity, the maximum RTT and the expected number of active flows using the link.
+Furthermore, the drop probability also increases if the queue has grown since the last sample (reflecting an increase in network traffic).
+Conversely, the drop probability ity in a PI controller is reduced when the queue length is lower than its target value or the queue length has decreased since its last sample.
+The sampling interval and the coefficients in the equation depend on the link capacity, the maximum RTT and the expected number of active flows using the link.

 The REM controller is conceptually similar to PI.
-REM periodically updates a congestion measure called "price" that reflects the mismatch between packet arrival and departure rates at the link (i.e., the difference between the demand and the service rate), and the queue length mismatch (i.e., the difference between the actual queue length and its target value).
-The price measure is computed at each sampling point based on the link capacity (in packet departures per unit time), the instantaneous queue length, and the packet arrival rate.
-As with PI, the control target is a particular queue length.
+REM periodically updates a congestion measure called "price" that reflects the mismatch between packet arrival and departure rates at the link (i.e., the difference between the demand and the service rate) and the queue size mismatch (i.e., the difference between the actual queue length and its target value).
+The measure is computed at each sampling point based on the link capacity (in packet departures per unit time), the instantaneous queue length, and the packet arrival rate.
+As with PI, the control target is only expressed by the queue size.
 In overload situations, the congestion price increases due to the rate mismatch and the queue length mismatch.
-As the price measure increases, more packets are dropped or marked to signal TCP senders to reduce their transmission rate.
+Thus, more packets are dropped or marked to signal TCP senders to reduce their transmission rate.
 When congestion abates, the congestion price is reduced because the mismatches are now negative.
 This causes REM to drop or mark fewer packets and allows the senders to potentially increase their transmission rate.